“where are you from?”

 We moved to Saudi because my dad got hired a job at the biggest oil company in the world, Saudi Aramco (Saudi Arabia-American-Company).
 To anyone who doesn’t know about the expat life, living in Saudi is far from what the media portrays.
 Saudi is peaceful, Saudi is community.
 Maybe I meant to say Aramco, Aramco is.

 Before anybody gets confused, when living in Saudi and working for Aramco, employees and their families get placed into gated communities so it is like living in Saudi without having to live in Saudi.
 So there it was, the gated community that made Saudi feel like home to me.
 We had our own movie theater, olympic size pool, soccer fields, baseball fields, you name it, it was there.
 It’s every Aramcon’s litte country, little-big place.
+(Of course, this is quite different for expats choosing to live outside of gated communities and live in apartments or villas downtown, but either way, expats still hang out around other expats and are given similar facilities)

 Some of my best days were spent in this country.
 There’s not much to do here but when you have people you love so much around you, it doesn’t really matter the place and what you’re not doing, sometimes you just do, or live.
 It’s the people.
 It’s the people that make you feel like you belong.

-Saudi’s the kind of place that make you fall in love with the place not because of its view or scenery but because of the people you meet in this desert.
+Saudi’s the kind of place that makes you fall in love with the place not because of its view or scenery but because of the people you meet in this desert.
 There is no other place like this one.

 And as for Bangkok- everyday was vacation.
 Life was chill and easy going.